Renovic/Cuprite-OLD-/README.md

   * Backpack electronics enclosure
   * Fystec spider v2.3 with tmc2209
   * Meanwell LRS 350W PSU
   * Raspberry Pi or equivalent
   * Can easily be upgraded to 48v drivers

  ## Why I designed this
  I wanted to create a reliable high speed printer to replace my ender 3.
 I primarly want to print more functional parts out of abs and possible abs-cf or abs-gf.
 And sometimes I like pushing my printer for speed tests or competitions, so I wanted it to be built with high accelerations and speeds in mind.

+## Firmware
+Stock klipper on a BTT PI v1.2, with mainsail interface.
+Printer config can be found [here](/Config/printer.cfg).

 ## Wiring Diagram
 ![Wiring Diagram](/Images/Cuprite%20Wiring.png)